Karl-Han/CAaD-Platform/README.md

 - my courses in user profile (getUC)
 - member list in course page (getCM)
 - update password in a course
-- delete user in a course
+- delete user and change privilege in a course
+- Homework models and create homework in a course
+- get homework and auto update homework status (signals)

 ## TODO
 - See projects in github